niklaskluenker/smia-runtime/01-runtime/decision-package.md

-Decision Package
+SMIA – Decision Package

 A decision package is the atomic execution unit of SMIA.

 A decision package contains:
 admissible action
 constraint evaluation result
 policy lineage